dubaiwalaghar/dubaiwalaghar-web/README.md

       <button class="filter-btn" onclick="filterListings('offplan',this)">Off-Plan</button>
     </div>
     <div class="primary-grid" id="listingsBody"></div>
     <p class="availability-note">⚠ All listed properties are subject to availability at the time of enquiry.
-Listings are updated regularly — please connect directly for current status.</p>
+Listings are updated regularly, please connect directly for current status.</p>
     <div class="more-properties-banner">
       <div class="more-prop-text">
         <div class="more-prop-title">🔍 Looking for something not listed here?</div>
-        <div class="more-prop-sub">These are just a selection — I have access to <strong>hundreds more properties</strong> across Dubai including exclusive off-market deals, new launches, and investor portfolios.
+        <div class="more-prop-sub">These are just a selection, I have access to <strong>hundreds more properties</strong> across Dubai including exclusive off-market deals, new launches, and investor portfolios.
 Just tell me what you're looking for.</div>
       </div>
       <a href="https://wa.me/971556472153?text=Hi%20Taher!%20I%20checked%20your%20listings%20but%20didn't%20find%20exactly%20what%20I'm%20looking%20for.%20Can%20you%20help%20me%20find%20more%20options?%20%F0%9F%94%91" target="_blank" class="btn-more-props">💬 Ask for More Options</a>
     </div>